 The fair value for the derivative financial instruments is provided by NatWest, the counterparty to the deal, using valuation models.
-In the fair value hierarchy interest rate swaps are classified as level 2 as the inputs to the valuation models are observable.
+In the fair value hierarchy, the derivatives are classified as level 2 as the inputs to the valuation models are observable.